Warmth and mobility of random graphs: Background

-\begin{definition} A map $\varphi$ in Hom($T^d,G$) is said to be \emph{cold} if there is a node $a$ of $G$ such that for any $k$ no $\psi \in $ Hom($T^d,G$) agrees with $\psi$ on the sites at distance $k$ from the root $r$ and has $\psi(r) = a$.
-Graph $G$ is said to be \emph{$d$-warm} if Hom($T^{d-2}, G$) does not contain any cold maps.
-Further, the \emph{warmth} $w(G)$ of $G$ is defined to be the largest $d$ for which $G$ is $d$-warm. \end{definition}
+\begin{definition} A map $\varphi$ in Hom($T^d,H$) is said to be \emph{cold} if there is a node $a$ of $H$ such that for any $k\geq 0$, whenever a map $\psi \in $ Hom($T^d,H$) agrees with $\varphi$ on the sites at distance $k$ from the root $r$, then $\psi(r)\neq a$.
+A graph $H$ is said to be \emph{$d$-warm} if Hom($T^{d-2}, H$) does not contain any cold maps.
+Furthermore, the \emph{warmth} $w(H)$ of $H$ is defined to be the largest $d$ for which $H$ is $d$-warm. \end{definition}

-\begin{definition} Let $\mathcal{H}_d$ denote the set of all finite simple graphs of maximum degree $d$.
-Graph $G$ is said to be \emph{$d$-mobile} if Hom($H, G$) is connected for all $H \in \mathcal{H}_{d-2}$.
-(Note: the right interpretation of Brightwell and Winkler's definition of $d$-mobile is probably to say that either Hom($H, G$) is connected or it is empty, for all $H \in \mathcal{H}_{d-2}$.
-See comments in the last section.)
-Further, the largest $d$ for which $G$ is $d$-mobile is called the \emph{mobility} $m(G)$ of $G$. \end{definition}